 The prevalence of cash differs greatly from country to country, with Sweden leading the vanguard in the battle for comprehensive adoption of digital currency.
-As we can see below there is a direct correlation between high-income countries and higher use of electronic payments from customers to micro, small and medium retailers, with the high-income OECD countries completing 30% more electronic transactions than the global average.
+As we can see below there is a direct correlation between high-income countries and higher use of electronic payments from customers to micro, small and medium retailers.

-The United Kingdom, birthplace of the ATM and third most cashless country in the world has reported a cash machine closure rate of 500 a month.
-Whilst many see the closures as a move in the right direction, authorities have called for an impact study to assess the effect they will have on the local communities, and those who continue to use cash.
+The United Kingdom, birthplace of the ATM and fifth most cashless country in the world.
+The Guardian Report: the UK has moved a big step closer to becoming a cashless society as the use of notes and coins fells by 35% in 2020.
+Whilst many see this as a move in the right direction, authorities have called for an impact study to assess the effect they will have on the local communities, and those who continue to use cash.

-Undoubtedly the most drastic step taken in the journey away from Cash was announced two years ago this month when India’s prime-minister Narendra Modi invalidated the 500 and 1,000 rupee notes with the aim of bringing the country into a digital era whilst ‘cleaning up’ crime and boosting tax receipts.
+Undoubtedly the most drastic step taken in the journey away from Cash was announced in 2016 when India’s prime-minister Narendra Modi invalidated the 500 and 1,000 rupee notes with the aim of bringing the country into a digital era whilst ‘cleaning up’ crime and boosting tax receipts.

-A likely frontrunner in the digital payment world, it has in fact been revealed that Americans prefer cash over any other payment method, with electronic payments proving less popular than the cheque.
+A likely frontrunner in the digital payment world, it has in fact been revealed that Americans prefer cash over any other payment method.
+U.S. consumers generally held more cash in 2020 than they did 2019.